SpiessSolution/Attachment_PupilDilation/README.md

 The compute environment for R can be replicated by installing the libraries specified in `R_environment.txt`.

 ## Application
+When you make use of a anaconda as a virtual environment manager and the environment has been created, you need to activate it before running the code.
+Activating the environment can be done using `conda activate pupil_dilation`.
 The source code is located in the `src` directory of the repository.
 The python files should be executed in the following order manually:

 1. 001_process_single_subject_data.py